 TGax Editor: Change the following paragraphs of this subclause (#YS):

-The HE Capabilities subelement is the same as the HE Capabilities element as defined in 9.4.2.237 (HE Capabilities element).
+The HE Capabilities subelement is the same as the HE Capabilities element as defined in 9.4.2.237 (HE Capabilities element), excluding the Element ID Extension field.

-The HE Operation subelement is the same as the HE Operation element as defined in 9.4.2.238 (HE Opera-tion element).
+The HE Operation subelement is the same as the HE Operation element as defined in 9.4.2.238 (HE Opera-tion element), excluding the Element ID Extension field.

 TGax Editor: Insert the following at the end of the subclause (#CID 15120, 15166, 15829, 15832):

+The Country subelement is the same as the Country element as defined in 9.4.2.13 (Power Constraint element).

+The Power Constraint subelement is the same as the Power Constraint element as defined in 9.4.2.13 (Power Constraint element).

+The Transmit Power Envelope subelement is the same as the Transmit Power Envelope element as defined in 9.4.2.160 (Transmit Power Envelope element.

+The UORA Parameter Set subelement is the same as the UORA Parameter Set element as defined in 9.4.2.239 (UORA Parameter Set element), excluding the Element ID Extension field.

+The TWT subelement is the same as the TWT element as defined in 9.4.2.198 (TWT element).

 TGax Editor: Insert the following subclause (#CID 15120, 15166, 15829, 15832):

+9.4.2.xxx MPDU and A-MPDU Parameters

+An HE STA in 6GHz band declares its MPDU and A-MPDU capabilities by transmitting the MPDU and A-MPDU Parameters element.
+The MPDU And A-MPDU Parameters element is defined in Table 9-xxx1 (MPDU and A-MPDU Parameters element format).